Multi-species Ion Acceleration in 3D Magnetic Reconnection with Hybrid-kinetic Simulations

-where the initial thermal speed $V_{th}=\sqrt{T_0/M}$.
-This theoretical estimate agrees approximately with the shoulders for different species in Figure \ref{fig2}(a) (determined at a level $10^7$), as demonstrated in Figure \ref{fig2}(d).
+{We have used initial velocity $2V_{th}$ near the higher-energy drop-off of the initial Maxwellian energy spectra, which will approximately correspond to the shoulder after the Fermi reflection.} This theoretical estimate agrees approximately with the shoulders in Figure \ref{fig2}(a) (determined at a level $10^7$), as demonstrated in Figure \ref{fig2}(d).

-Interestingly, lower Q/M ions have later onset time of Fermi acceleration, which will be explained below.
-Note that there is an short-term energy increase before $t\Omega_{ci}=300$ for all species distinct from Fermi acceleration, more apparent for heavy ions.
-This is because a far-downstream portion (hundreds of $d_H$ from the x-line) of the large elongated exhausts formed at this early time reaches a somewhat higher exhaust speed ($\sim0.8V_A$).
+The delayed onset of Fermi acceleration for lower Q/M ions is caused by their larger gyroradii after injection: they get magnetized at later times when flux ropes and their adjacent exhausts grow large enough.
+We demonstrate this in Figure \ref{fig3} with the density of several ion species (normalized by their initial density) beyond their injection energies (Equation \ref{inj_en}) at different times (grey lines in Figure \ref{fig2}(c)), around the region filled with flux ropes.
+At $t\Omega_{cH}=300$, with relatively small flux ropes ($\sim5d_H$ in $z$), protons (post-injection gyroradius $\rho_H\sim1.4d_H$ taking $\varepsilon_{inj}\sim1m_HV_A^2$) have already started Fermi acceleration for some time with many particles beyond the injection energy, while \ce{^3He} just started, and most Oxygens (post-injection $\rho_O\sim3.2d_H$) are not accelerated.
+At $t\Omega_{cH}=450$ the flux ropes become larger ($\sim10d_H$ in $z$) and all ion species are magnetized after injection, allowing continuous Fermi acceleration.
+Note that there is a short-term $\varepsilon_{max}$ increase before $t\Omega_{ci}=300$ (Figure \ref{fig2}(c)) for all species distinct from Fermi acceleration, more apparent for heavy ions.
+This is because a far-downstream portion (hundreds of $d_H$ from the x-line) of the large exhausts at this early time reaches a somewhat higher exhaust speed ($\sim0.8V_A$).
 At later time after the exhausts break up into flux ropes, this effect vanishes and gets overwhelmed by Fermi acceleration.
-The later onset of Fermi acceleration for lower Q/M ions is caused by their larger gyroradii after injection, so that they get magnetized at later times when magnetic flux ropes and their adjacent exhausts grow large enough.
-We demonstrate this in Figure \ref{fig3} by showing the energetic particles density (normalized by their initial density) beyond their injection energies (Equation \ref{inj_en}) at two different times (vertical dot-dash lines in Figure \ref{fig2}(c)) in the $x-z$ plane, zooming into the region filled with magnetic flux ropes ($x\in [490d_H,860d_H]$).
-At $t\Omega_{cH}=300$, with relatively small magnetic flux ropes ($\sim5d_H$ in $z$), protons (post-injection gyroradius $\rho_H\sim1.4$ taking $\varepsilon_{inj}\sim1$) have already started Fermi acceleration for some time with many particles beyond the injection energy, while \ce{^3He} just started, and most Oxygens (post-injection $\rho_O\sim3.2$) have not been through Fermi acceleration.
-In contrast, at $t\Omega_{cH}=450$ the magnetic flux ropes become larger ($\sim10d_H$ in $z$) and all ion species are magnetized after injection, allowing continuous Fermi acceleration.